VGraupera/1on1-questions/README.md

 # 1 on 1 Meeting Questions
-Mega list compiled from a variety to sources
+Mega list compiled from a variety to sources.
+Also available here: http://www.managersclub.com/mega-list-of-1-on-1-meeting-questions/

 ## About Manager